sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 ssh -X -i ~/.ssh/id_rsa root@145.100.59.102 # replace id_rsa and IP address!
 ```

+The `-X` flag connects your X11 display to the VM so that the VM can open a window on your laptop.

 #### Login from Windows

 If you use a Windows operating system, open PuTTY, and fill in (see [here](https://doc.hpccloud.surfsara.nl/oortdoc/docs/wikis/access-your-VM#From%20a%20Windows%20client) for detailed instructions):